Skip to main content

 Latest edition of an earlier publication

-One of our earlier publications: 'Caldwall Hall' by Don Gilbert and Richard Warner (1999) has been 'out of print' for some time.
+One of our earlier publications, ‘Caldwall Hall’ by Don Gilbert and Richard Warner (1999), has been ‘out of print’ for some time.
 It is now available as a digital download on the website of the Birmingham & Midland Society for Genealogy & Heraldry.

-Download digital copy of Calwall Hall
+Download a digital copy of Caldwall Hall

 New addition to our historical documents